vieter-v/vieter/docs/api/source/includes/_repository.md

 Parameter | Description
 --------- | -----------
-repo | Repository to delete arch-repo from arch | Specific architecture to remove package
+repo | Repository to delete arch-repo from arch | Specific architecture to remove

 ## Remove repo